AMI Realtime Messages¶

 Instruction Format¶

+Instructions are the message format that the AMI relay sends and receives.
 This protocol is designed to be flexible, compact and human readable.
 Each instruction must have a type and may contain a sequence number and timestamp.
 The general format for each message is:

 TYPE